digitaltolkien/timelines/notes.md

 ### Format

 I'm going to design stuff using YAML but we can switch to JSON or XML at any point without these efforts being wasted.
-We could, for example drive the interative timeline viewer with JSON generated from the easier-to-edit YAML.
+We could, for example drive the interactive timeline viewer with JSON generated from the easier-to-edit YAML.
 All this is subject to change.

 I propose that multiple files always be supported.
 This way it's easy to include or exclude different sets of events just by selecting different files to import and serve up to the viewer (which isn't the same as filtering).
 This also allows competing versions to be handled (e.g. different versions of the Annals of Valinor or Beleriand).